w3bdesign/dfweb-v1/README.md

 ## Features:

+- Top score (10/10) on code quality in Scrutinizer CI
 - 100% score on Google Pagespeed Insights (Desktop)
 - 100% score in GTMetrix
 - 100% score on accessibility checks